 These controls are just a few ways to navigate through the slides.
 They are relatively simple to implement, we just need to specify them in the JavaScript file to take effect.
 Let’s look at three of the most popular.

 First is keyboard control.
 This control utilizes the navigation keys on the keyboard (arrows keys or WASD) to control the shifting of slides.
-It can be initiated by adding the following to the swiper object as follows:
+It can be initiated by adding the following to the swiper object:

 keyboard: { enabled: true, },

-Second is mousewheel control: This control aids navigation of slides via the scrolling of the mouse.
+Second is mousewheel control: This control aids the navigation of slides via scrolling the mouse.
 This is ideal for vertical sliders, as the mousewheel can quickly scroll through the content.
 It can be initiated by adding the following to the swiper object in the JavaScript:

 mousewheel: true,

-Third and finally is grab cursor.
+The final custom control is the grab cursor.
 This is an intuitive control that allows the mouse cursor to grab content and move it in different directions to navigate through the slides.
 It can be initialized on the JavaScript as follows:

 grabCursor: true,